JellaFreitag/Scientific_Programming_MSB1015/README.md

 ## About the Project
 This project focuses on gene expression profiling of endometriotic tissues across different subtypes.
-The research question this project wants to address is: *"Characterizing subtype-specific gene expression signatures in endometriotic tissues."*
+The research question this project aims to address is: *"Characterizing subtype-specific gene expression signatures in endometriotic tissues."*

 The workflow includes data loading, data inspection, data filtering, normalization steps, followed by statistical analysis.
 Multiple plots are provided to display data structure and results.

 ## Repository Structure
-**main branch:** contains the finalized and merged script, along with the 'LICENSE' and '.gitignore' files.
+**main branch:** contains all finalized scripts (1-3), as well as the a merged script, along with the 'LICENSE' and '.gitignore' files.

 **Load_and_process_Script1:** one branch for only the first part of the project (Data loading, inspection etc.)